BUS 114 Principles of Supervision

 This course will cover advanced financial topics including: International financial management, corporate risk management, merger and acquisitions, portfolio management theory and real options.

 This course focuses on application of key strategic and managerial approaches necessary for entrepreneurs to implement the strategy for a start-up or business takeover enterprise.
 It examines and discusses how entrepreneurial firms develop and implement innovative business plans, create functional operations, and incorporate technology strategies.
 Emphasis is placed on the vision of the firm, the strategic planning process, and strategic management.
-The final component is the generation of a business plan as a capstone project.
+The final component is the generation of a business plan.

 This course focuses on application of managerial approaches necessary to align significant projects with organizational strategy.
 It examines and discusses how firms determine business benefits and project feasibility, report progress, and measure project quality while communicating with key organizational stakeholders.
 Emphasis is placed on Earned Value Management techniques and achieving project progress and technical performance of the project.